 Repetitions using aggregation factor

-RAN1 and RAN2 agreed the disabling of HARQ feedback via RRC signalling during the Rel.16 NTN study item.
+RAN1 agreed the disabling of HARQ feedback in RAN1 #102-e.
 Furthermore, it was agreed that, in case of disabled HARQ feedback and therefore HARQ retransmission, a lower residual BLER target is important to avoid latency intensive RLC retransmissions.
 Blind (Re)Transmissions are one possibility to reduce the residual BLER without major impact of the NR specification as stated in TR38.821 from the NTN study item.

 There are two methods of blind (re)transmissions.
 The first method, sending the packets in a bundle by increasing the AggregationFactor, is well covered unless the AggregationFactor shall be increased beyond 4.
 The second method means the MAC layer schedules another transmission of the same packet by a new PDSCH resource allocation.
 While there is additional PDCCH signalling overhead, this scheme provides larger flexibility in terms of the timing and the physical location of the (re)transmission.
-TR 38.821 states that minor changes on the UE procedure might be needed for downlink operation and we would like to elaborate on this in more detail by a review of the physical layer procedures in TS 38.214 V16.0.0 (2019-12).

 In this contribution, in the SLS, the slot aggregation feature is basically functioning in the same way as blind retransmissions.
 This is because: